wladradchenko/wunjo.wladradchenko.ru/README.md

 </div>

 <!-- WUNJO V2 -->
-## Big update Wunjo v2
+## Big update Wunjo v2.0.3

+### Video generation here!

 <b>Hey there!</b> Your support means the world to me and is crucial in accelerating the release of new updates for the Community Edition (CE).
 Your encouragement drives me to enhance features, release new versions, for example integrate improved voice cloning, among other exciting advancements.
+And <b>video generation</b> from text or image with difference aspect ratio before 4 seconds with 24 FPS (or more duration with low FPS).

+Also text to image, inpaint and outpaint image for video generation.

 ### Available now